-- 1. A nurse recalls the basic components of DNA are:

-- a.
-Pentose sugars and four phosphate bases

-- b.
-A phosphate molecule, deoxyribose, and four nitrogenous bases

-- c.
-Adenine, guanine, and purine

-- d.
-Codons, oxygen, and cytosine
+- 1. A nurse recalls the basic components of DNA are: - a. pentose sugars and four phosphate bases. - b. a phosphate molecule, deoxyribose, and four nitrogenous bases. - c. adenine, guanine, and purine. - d. codons, oxygen, and cytosine.

-DNA has three basic components: the pentose sugar molecule, deoxyribose; a phosphate molecule; and four types of nitrogenous bases.
+The three basic components of DNA are deoxyribose; a phosphate molecule; and four types of nitrogenous, not phosphate, bases.
+DNA does not contain condone.